broadinstitute/gnomad-blog/content/posts/2020-10-gnomad-v3-1-new-content-methods-annotations-and-data-availability.md

 #### Ancestry inference

+The method for ancestry assignment was similar to the method used for v3, with some slight changes in parameters and evaluation.
+30 principal components (PCs) were computed using principal components analysis (PCA) as implemented by the [`hwe_normalized_pca()`](https://hail.is/docs/0.2/methods/genetics.html#hail.methods.hwe_normalized_pca) Hail function on 76,419 high-quality variants selected as follows:
+1. We took all sites that were used for gnomAD v2.1 and lifted them over to GRCh38
+2. We added [~5k sites](https://www.nature.com/articles/nature12975) widely used for quality control of GWAS data defined by Shaun Purcell and lifted these sites over to GRCh38
+3. From these two sets of sites, we then selected all bi-allelic SNVs with an Inbreeding coefficient > -0.25 (no excess of heterozygotes)

-The method for ancestry assignment was the same as the method used for v3, with some slight changes in parameters.
-Principal components analysis (PCA) was run using the [`hwe_normalized_pca()`](https://hail.is/docs/0.2/methods/genetics.html#hail.methods.hwe_normalized_pca) Hail function on 76,419 high-quality variants.
-A random forests classifier was trained using 16 principal components (PCs) as features on samples with known ancestry.
-Many of the new samples in v3.1 had known ancestry labels, increasing the total samples used for training from 32,955 in v3 to 36,882 for this release.
-Ancestry was then assigned to all samples for which the probability of that ancestry was > 75% according to the random forests model, and all remaining samples were assigned as “other” (oth).
+The 30 PCs were visually inspected to determine which PCs were capturing variance explained by available ”known” population labels, which are obtained from a variety of sources, including labels captured by prior research studies as well as individual self-reported population labels.
+We determined that the first 16 PCs captured global ancestry variation with a clear drop in information content for higher PCs.
+We then trained a random forests classifier using those first 16 PCs as features on the samples with “known” population labels.
+Many of the new samples in v3.1 had “known” population labels, increasing the total samples used for training from 32,955 in v3 to 36,882 for this release.
+Ancestry labels were then assigned to all samples for which the random forest probability of that population assignment was > 75% according to the random forests model, and all remaining samples were given a population label of “other” (oth).
+The 75% cutoff was determined by holding back 20% of the samples with “known” population labels for evaluation of the model.
+We want to expressly acknowledge that this method of global ancestry assignment using self-reported population labels as a training set does not account for differences between genetic ancestry and self-reported population labels that are [known to exist](https://www.nature.com/articles/nature12975).

 The figure below shows a 2D uniform manifold approximation and projection [(UMAP)](https://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1008432) of ancestry principal components 1-6 and 8-16, colored by the inferred ancestries of the samples.
 Note that long-range distances in this projection do not reflect genetic distance between populations.